decentralized-identity/trustdidweb-v03/spec/example.md

 - The `parameters` entry passed in is processed.
-In this case, since the `updateKeys` array is updated, and [[ref: pre-rotation]] is active, the a verification is done to ensure that the hash of the `updateKeys` entries are found in the `nextKeyHashes` item from version 1 of the DID.
+In this case, since the `updateKeys` array is updated, and [[ref: pre-rotation]] is active, the a verification is done to ensure that the hash of the `updateKeys` entries are found in the `nextKeyHashes` property from version 1 of the DID.
 As required by the `did:tdw` specification, a new `nextKeyHashes` is included in the new `parameters`.
-- The new (but unchanged) [[ref: DIDDoc]] is included in its entirety, as the value of the `state` item.
+- The new (but unchanged) [[ref: DIDDoc]] is included in its entirety, as the value of the `state` property.
 - The resultant JSON object is passed into the [`entryHash` generation process](#entry-hash-generation-and-verification) which outputs the `entryHash` for this [[ref: log entry]].
 Once again, the `versionId` value is